 The Piano Lesson is one fine film for a first-time director.
 The plays of August Wilson are not naturally cinematic.
 While Malcolm Washington’s film can sometimes feel workmanlike, there’s plenty of potential in his direction, some of which is delivered in this film.

 Of the three Denzel-produced films based on Wilson’s plays, I would put The Piano Lesson third in line.
-As tremendous as Deadwyler is in the film, the soaring work of Denzel and Viola Davis in Fences, and the wrenching railing against a god who had forsaken the actor and the man performance by Chadwick Bozeman in Ma Rainey elevated those two films to starrier heights.
+As tremendous as Deadwyler is in the film, the soaring work of Denzel and Viola Davis in Fences, and the wrenching railing against a god who had forsaken the actor and the dying man that was Chadwick Bozeman in Ma Rainey elevated those two films to starrier heights.

 But there’s no shame in making a film that is not quite as good as Fences or Ma Rainey’s Black Bottom.
 It’s one damn fine bronze medal.